dhellmann/pymotw/PyMOTW/cgitb/index.rst

         stack.

     :mod:`sys`
-        The sys module provides access to the current exception value.
+        The sys module provides access to the current exception value and the ``excepthook`` handler invoked when an exception occurs.

     `Improved traceback module <http://thread.gmane.org/gmane.comp.python.devel/110326>`_
         Python-dev discussion of improvements to the traceback module